 Its elegant white silhouette can be seen for miles round.

-It showcases the untamed beauty of the high plateaus of the Causses and many canyons and valleys.
+It showcases the untamed beauty of the Causses high plateaus, many canyons and valleys.

 It beautifully stands against the red and ocher soil, scanty vegetation and dark oak forests.

-Nature and modern technology indeed enhance each other in order to create a surprising but perfect harmony.
+Nature and technology indeed create a surprising but perfect harmony!

 A viaduct to bypass Millau

 The Millau Viaduct supports a section of the A75.

 This major motorway know as Méridienne links the cities of Clermont-Ferrand to Béziers.

 The construction of the viaduct saved the city of Millau and holidaymakers from nightmarish traffic jams!

 Millau is indeed on the N9, the main B road that leads to the sunny beaches of the Mediterranean.